Learn how to create effective automated email campaigns that deliver the right messages to your customers at the right time.

 8) Retain customers with a re-engagement email series

-Eventually, some subscribers may start to ignore the emails you send if they don’t find them valuable.
+Eventually, some subscribers may ignore your emails if they don’t find them valuable.
 Often, segments of subscribers aren’t even receiving your emails because their contact information is outdated.

-If you notice that your open rate is starting to suffer, re-engagement or “win back” email series can help.
+Reengagement or a “win back” email series can help if your open rate suffers.
 These emails are all about understanding what drives customers to engage with your emails, confirming contact details, and reigniting the interest of your subscribers.
 There are many different approaches.
 You can offer product recommendations and discounts, ask readers to verify their email addresses if they like your content, and more.

 Goals for re-engagement emails

-The goal of re-engagement emails is to motivate inactive subscribers to take action, whether buying, browsing, or unsubscribing.
+Re-engagement emails aim to motivate inactive subscribers to act, whether buying, browsing, or unsubscribing.
 Monitoring the open rate, click rate, and the number of unsubscribes for these series is crucial.
 You can also gauge the success of these campaigns by tracking conversions.

 Tips for setting up re-engagement emails

-• The first email in a re-engagement series that is sent out to subscribers who are no longer opening your messages should serve the purpose of reminding them what they’re missing out on.
+- The first email in a re-engagement series sent to subscribers no longer opening your messages should remind them what they’re missing out on.

-• The final email in a re-engagement email series should politely inform customers that you’re going to unsubscribe them if they aren’t interested in your emails.
+- The final email in a re-engagement email series should politely inform customers that you will unsubscribe them if they aren’t interested in your emails.

 {{lead-magnet-1}}